jupyterlab-contrib/jupyter-ui-toolkit/packages/components/src/dropdown/README.md

-# Visual Studio Code Dropdown
+# Jupyter Dropdown

-The `vscode-dropdown` is a web component implementation of a [select element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select).
+The `jp-dropdown` is a web component implementation of a [select element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select).

 ## Attributes